OpenLiberty/sample-langchain4j/rag/README.md

 - Either one of the following model providers: - Github - Sign up and sign in to https://github.com. - Go to your [Settings](https://github.com/settings/profile)/[Developer Settings](https://github.com/settings/developers)/[Persional access tokens](https://github.com/settings/personal-access-tokens). - Generate a new token - Ollama - Download and install [Ollama](https://ollama.com/download) - see the [README.md](https://github.com/ollama/ollama/blob/main/README.md#ollama) - Pull the following model - `ollama pull llama3.2` - Mistral AI - Sign up and log in to https://console.mistral.ai/home. - Go to [Your API keys](https://console.mistral.ai/api-keys). - Create a new key. - Hugging Face - Sign up and log in to https://huggingface.co. - Go to [Access Tokens](https://huggingface.co/settings/tokens). - Create a new access token with `read` role.
 - You will use Docker to run an instance of MongoDB for a fast installation and setup.
 Install Docker by following the instructions in the official [Docker documentation](https://docs.docker.com/engine/installation), and start your Docker environment.

-## Setting up MongoDB
+## Setting up MongoDB Atlas Locally

-This guide uses Docker to run an instance of MongoDB.
-A multi-stage Dockerfile is provided for you.
-This Dockerfile uses the `mongo` image as the base image of the final stage and gathers the required configuration files.
-The resulting `mongo` image runs in a Docker container, and you must set up a new database for the microservice.
-Lastly, the truststore that's generated in the Docker image is copied from the container and placed into the Open Liberty configuration.
+This guide uses Docker to run an instance of MongoDB Atlas.

-You can find more details and configuration options on the [MongoDB website](https://docs.mongodb.com/manual/reference/configuration-options/).
-For more information about the `mongo` image, see [mongo](https://hub.docker.com/_/mongo) in Docker Hub.
+For more information about the `mongodb/mongodb-atlas-local` image, see [mongodb/mongodb-atlas-local](https://hub.docker.com/r/mongodb/mongodb-atlas-local) in Docker Hub.

 ### Running MongoDB in a Docker container